 - Preheat oven to 375 degrees.
 Grease or line a 12-cup muffin tin; set aside.

 - In a large bowl, whisk together flour, sugar, baking soda, baking powder and salt.

 - In a separate bowl, stir together melted butter, sour cream, vanilla, egg, lemon zest and lemon juice.
 Add to dry ingredients and stir until just incorporated.
 Fold in blueberries.

 - Spoon batter into prepared muffin tin.
-Bake for 18-22 minutes, until golden brown and tops spring back when lightly pressed.
+Bake for 18-22 minutes, until they reach 190ºF internal temperature for perfect, moist muffins every time.
+If you don't have a thermometer, they will be golden brown and tops will spring back when lightly pressed.

 - If you want to have tall muffins, ensure you fill the muffin cups quite full.
 Grease the muffin tin to ensure the batter doesn't stick if it overflows the cup.

 - Don't overmix the batter.
 Mix the ingredients through a few times but don't overwork the batter.